 What we offer

-We offer a captivating and varied function with an organization driven by its mission and where initiative, creativity, and energy are strongly encouraged.
-The successful candidate will collaborate with a young, well educated, motivated, professional, and friendly Secretariat and a very involved, expert, and collaborative Board and Scientific Committee.
+We offer a captivating and varied function with an organisation driven by its mission and where initiative, creativity, and energy are strongly encouraged.
+The successful candidate will collaborate with a young, motivated, professional, and friendly Secretariat and a very involved, expert, and collaborative Board and Scientific Committee.

 Starting date: Immediate

-We will assess the applications as we receive them and you should not wait till the deadline is passed, as we may have filled the positions.
+We will assess the applications as we receive them and not wait till the deadline is passed.
+Should you be interested please do not wait till the last day, as we may have already filled the position.

-Applications from applicants without a valid employment visa and/or not meeting the requirements will not be considered.
+Applications not meeting the requirements will not be considered.
 Only shortlisted candidates will be contacted for an interview.
 CV and personal data of non-selected candidates are not shared with anyone outside ECPC.